guni12/comment/README.md

 ### Router files

 ```
-rsync -av vendor/anax/comment/config/route/commController.php config/route
+rsync -av vendor/guni12/comment/config/route/commController.php config/route
 ```

 You need to include the router file in your router configuration `config/route.php`.
-There is a sample you can use in `vendor/anax/comment/config/route.php`.
+There is a sample you can use in `vendor/guni12/comment/config/route.php`.

 ### DI services

 You need to add the services di configuration `config/di.php`.
-There is a sample you can use in `vendor/anax/comment/config/di.php`.
+There is a sample you can use in `vendor/guni12/comment/config/di.php`.

 ### view files
 You need some view files
+Perhaps you need to create the directory first

 ```
-rsync -av vendor/anax/comment/view/comm/crud* view/comm/crud
+rsync -av vendor/guni12/comment/view/comm/crud* view/comm
 ```